Hip-Monsters/robot_freedom_ai/README.md

 ## Older RaspberryPi

-Ollama does not run or performs too slowly on RapsberryPi < 4.
+Ollama does not run or performs too slowly on RaspberryPi < 4.
 To run on older RaspberryPis, we recommend setting the config to low energy mode.

 ```bash
 nano ./data/config/config.json